eficode-academy/rf-advanced-web-katas/exercises/readme.md

 </details>

-All exercises have some explanation on why some things are done as they are in normal paragrahs.
+All exercises have some explanation on why some things are done as they are in normal paragraphs.

 - All exercise steps are bulleted.
 The bulleted points summarize the previous paragraphs as small individual tasks. **To finish the exercise, it's sufficient to read